 \subsection{Underwater Scenario}

-Underwater missions often consist of a team of human divers and autonomous robots who cooperatively perform a set of common tasks~\citep{islam2018understanding,sattar2008enabling}.
+Underwater missions are often conducted by a team of human divers and autonomous robots who cooperatively perform a set of common tasks~\citep{islam2018understanding,sattar2008enabling}.
 The divers typically lead the tasks and interact with the robots which follow the divers at certain stages of the mission~\citep{islam2018towards}.
-These situations arise in important applications such as ship-hull and submarine pipeline inspection, the study of marine species migration, search-and-rescue, surveillance etc. Figure~\ref{fig:IntroPicture} illustrates a scenario where an Autonomous Underwater Vehicle (AUV) is following a scuba diver during an underwater mission.
+These situations arise in important applications such as the inspection of ship-hulls and submarine pipelines, the study of marine species migration, search-and-rescue, surveillance, etc. In these applications, following and interacting with the companion diver ~\citep{islam2018understanding} is essential because fully autonomous navigation is challenging due to the lack of radio communication and global positioning information underwater.
+Additionally, the human-in-the-loop guidance reduces operational overhead by eliminating the necessity of teleoperation or complex mission planning \textit{a priori}.

+Figure~\ref{fig:IntroPicture} illustrates a scenario where an Autonomous Underwater Vehicle (AUV) is following a scuba diver during an underwater mission.
 The operational complexities and risks involved in underwater applications are generally much higher compared to the ground applications~\citep{sattar2006performance}.
 The following Sections discuss these operational challenges and the related design issues based on the choice of sensors, mode of interaction, granularity, and degree of autonomy.